MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-configure-kiosk-mode.md

 # Configure Microsoft Edge kiosk mode

 This article describes how to configure Microsoft Edge kiosk mode options that you can pilot.
-There's also a roadmap of features we are targeting.
+There's also a roadmap of features we're targeting.

 > [!NOTE]
 > This article applies to Microsoft Edge version 87 or later.